-Per Michael Blackman, MD, CMO of McKesson Enterprise Information Solutions, hospitals replace their health IT systems about every 17 years.
-Instead of treating this change like buying a new phone, hospitals need to think of it more like buying a house.
-They must anticipate changes and growth over the next couple of decades before deciding on which system is best for their organization.
+Michael Blackman, MD, CMO of McKesson Enterprise Information Solutions shares that hospitals replace their health IT systems about every 17 years, yet many invest in one-off “quick fix” technology solutions as casually as buying a new phone.
+Hospitals need to think of IT more like buying a house–each upgrade should be necessary, budgeted, and contribute to the overall return on investment of the program.
+They must also anticipate changes and growth over the next couple of decades before deciding on which system is best for their organization today.

-Per a Society for Human Resource Management survey, “opportunities to use skills and abilities” was ranked as the most important factor in job satisfaction by employees.
-Most systems try their best to keep CEOs happy, only to see them leave for another opportunity.
-To keep leaders feeling like they are being given the opportunity to use and develop their skills, work closely with them to ensure they always feel challenged, yet not overwhelmed.
+A Society for Human Resource Management survey reports, “opportunities to use skills and abilities” was ranked as the most crucial factor in job satisfaction by employees.
+Most systems try their best to keep CEOs happy, only to see them leave for another opportunity if their professional strengths are underutilized or de-prioritized.
+Working closely with executives to understand and nurture their goals will help to ensure they always feel challenged and encouraged.

-National Research Corp reported one third of healthcare consumers said they would consider using their most familiar national brand for treatment or surgery.
-Developing a brand or specialty is important to the success of any health system.
+National Research Corp reported one-third of healthcare consumers said they would consider using their most familiar national brand for treatment or surgery.
+Developing a brand or specialty is essential to the success of any health system.
 The article gives the following example:

 “In a high-paying urban setting, we have seen certain systems fail to develop any specialty or strength to establish the system as a top hospital choice.
 In contrast, systems that were once rated as fine, or as better than mediocre, become incredibly serious systems by developing a great managed care or physician affiliation system.”